Implementing the Recovery Insert

 However, the most important part of your journey is right here.
 (Circle the fork in the road at decision time.)

-Explain how some patients frequently experience a return of their symptoms after getting relief because they stopped their care before the retraining of muscles and soft tissues (pointing to the upper green track).
-Lasting spinal changes are more likely to occur with continued supportive care after your symptoms subside.
+Explain how some patients frequently experience a return of their symptoms after getting relief because they stopped their care before the retraining of muscles and soft tissues (pointing to the upper green track), which happen with continued care after symptoms subside.
+Lasting spinal changes are more likely to occur with continued supportive care.
 Otherwise you're predisposed to a relapse (pointing to the word "Relapse" on the lower track).

 Circle the three initial recovery tracks below the fork in the road and label it "Patch Care."
 Circle the upper green track above the fork in the road and label it "Fix Care."